Liyuhui-12/DRMforDG/README.md

                   --out_dir=stage2/weights
 ```

-The parameter 'in_dir' should be consistent with 'output_dir' in stage1 parameter '--out_dir' is the path to copy the best model.
+The parameter 'in_dir' should be consistent with 'output_dir' in stage1 and parameter '--out_dir' is the path to copy the best model.

 ### stage2